lvainio/executable-tutorial-dd2482/gosec/step1/step1.md

 # Installation

-In order to showcase *gosec* we first need a few things.
+In order for us to begin with the tutorial we first need a few things.

 First of all we will begin by downloading a few Go programs that we will scan for security vulnerabilities.
 This is done for you in the background.